Skidmore in Paris

 - Enrollment in regular French university classes for students with advanced French

-- Internship opportunities for full-year students
+- Internship opportunities for full-year students on the LALB program

 - Housing with French families